pernalk/GAMMCOR/README.md

 The code:
 - is interfaced either  with Dalton (CASSCF, GVB) or with Molpro (CASSCF),
-- requires: 1- and 2-electron integrals in the AO representation in Dalton we use the AOONEINT and AOTWOINT files available, e.g, through the "-get" option, in Molpro damping of the integrals is done through the "user" interface (based on the internal "printints1-3" Molpro procedures).
+- requires: 1- and 2-electron integrals in the AO representation in Dalton we use the AOONEINT and AOTWOINT files available, e.g, through the `-get` option, in Molpro damping of the integrals is done through the "user" interface (based on the internal `printints1-3` Molpro procedures).

 All AO integrals are sorted in our code and saved on disk (currently we keep all integrals, i.e. numerical zero values are not discarded).